Florida Gov. Ron DeSantis files emergency appeal on school mask mandates

-(CNN)Lawyers for Florida Gov. Ron DeSantis have filed an emergency appeal with the First District Court of Appeals in Florida to reinstate a stay on school mask mandates while the case goes through the court system.
+(CNN)Lawyers for Florida Gov. Ron DeSantis have filed an emergency appeal with the First District Court of Appeals in Florida in hopes of halting school mask mandates while the case goes through the court system.

 According to the court document, DeSantis' lawyers argue they "have a high likelihood of success on appeal.
 Therefore, the trial court abused its discretion in vacating the automatic stay, and this Court should reinstate the stay pending review."

-The filing comes after Second Circuit Judge John Cooper in Leon County ruled against DeSantis' initial appeal, allowing Florida schools to continue to have mask mandates while the case is appealed at a higher level.
+DeSantis' attorneys filed the appeal Wednesday evening, after Second Circuit Judge John Cooper ruled against DeSantis, lifting an automatic stay triggered by the governor's appeal and allowing Florida schools to institute mask mandates while the case is appealed at a higher level.

+The news comes amid showdowns between the state and some local school districts that have insisted on requiring students to wear masks as Covid-19 infections surge.

+Two weeks ago, Cooper ruled that DeSantis had overreached when he issued an executive order in late July directing the Florida Department of Education and the Florida Department of Health to issue emergency rules giving parents a choice on whether their children should wear masks in class.

 This is a developing story and will be updated.